Healing Homelessness: Mind, Body, and Spirit

 An Invitation

 Join us in the new year for a (free!)
-Community Lunch & Tour.
-Dates coming soon.
+Community Lunch & Tour (March 13, April 10, May 8).
 We provide lunch and lead a conversation about our current work before diving into our vision for the future, followed by a walking tour of the campus, including a brief visit to Hope Village.
-For staff at referring or partner agencies, please RSVP for our Community Partner Information Session on December 7.
-RSVP or inquire to Rachel Rodriguez at rrodriguez@hopeworksnm.org or 505-242-4399 x8210.
+For staff at referring or partner agencies, please RSVP for our Community Partner Information Session (2024 dates coming soon).
+RSVP or inquire to William Townley at wtownley@hopeworksnm.org or 505-242-4399 x8213.

 Image